PDC-support/benchmarks-procurement/benchmarks/PowerFLOW/README.md

 applied in transportation industry sectors, including automotive, commercial vehicle and aircraft.

-The benchmark case for PowerFLOW contains one test case which should be run with version 6-2019 of PowerFLOW.
+The benchmark case for PowerFLOW contains one test case which must be run with version 6-2019 of PowerFLOW.
 The two necessary files are located in the subdirectory BC_01.
 In addition an example submit file is included below adapted for a Cray system running SLURM.